arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 	> **Speaking Point:** This is the normal interface for Puppet Enterprise.
-You can see under **Nodes** that we have a small number of machines under management.
+You can see under **Nodes** that we have a small number of machines under management, both Windows and Linux.
 The **Daily run status** shows colored bars with the result achieved every time a puppet agent runs: green if the agent did not need to do any extra work to update its infrastructure; blue if it had to make an actual change to bring it into sync.

 	>In this case we're going to make changes to our Windows Servers.